kevinniland/Language-Translator/README.md

 </ul>

 <h2>What it does</h2>
 <p>The application is a simple language translator that takes in a user's input and translates the input into a desired language.
-The user input can be in three different forms; simple text the user has inputted, text from a file that the user has read in, or spoken text.</p>
+The user input can be in three different forms; simple text the user has inputted, text from a file that the user has read in, or spoken text.
+The translation is stored on MLab <b>(If you wish to view the collection on MLab to verify that transaltions are being saved, please e-mail me)</b>.</p>

 <h2>How to use the application</h2>
 <ul>